palegret/openai-test-development/README.md

 .env
 </pre>

-To read environment variables from a `.env` file, you must install the `dotenv` package:
+To read environment variables from a `.env` file, you must install the `python-dotenv` package:

-`pip install --upgrade dotenv`
+`pip install --upgrade python-dotenv`

 Use `dotenv` in your script as follows: